Leaves of Glass

 Leaves of Glass is the sixth adult stage play by Philip Ridley.
 It premiered at the Soho Theatre in London, England, on 3 May 2007.

 The play was commissioned and directed by Lisa Goldman after being greatly impressed by Ridley's previous adult stage play Mercury Fur.
 The production was Lisa Goldman's first in her tenure as artistic director of the Soho Theatre.
 Like Mercury Fur the play starred Ben Whishaw in its premiere production.

-It is the second entry in Ridley's unofficially titled "Brothers Trilogy", having been preceded by Mercury Fur and followed by Piranha Heights.
+It is the second entry in Ridley's unofficially titled "Brothers Trilogy", preceded by Mercury Fur and followed by Piranha Heights.

 Story

 The play is about two brothers, Steven and Barry.
 Steven is the head of a successful graffiti removal company and Barry, his younger brother, works for him as he is struggling to get income and recognition from being an artist.

 The play concerns the silence which has prevailed over a traumatic incident from their childhood, which for years they have been unwilling to talk about and come to terms with.